 This is the length of the fall on your whip.
 The fall is the long strip attached to the thong which the cracker is tied on to.
 Opinions typically vary on this subject: some whip makers think that the fall length should be one standard length, some think that the fall length should vary relative to the length of the whip, and others think it doesn’t matter at all.
 Falls are often replaced after a lot of use anyway, and differing lengths don’t make too much of a difference in day-to-day cracking.

 If you’re not sure, ask your maker, but don’t worry to much about it.
 The difference between a 16” fall and a 24” fall is almost unnoticeable unless you’re planning on doing a lot of targeting.
 Anywhere in that range is fine.

 Shot-Loaded or Not Shot-Loaded

-This is a question which applies solely to nylon whips.
-A whip is shot-loaded if the maker has put steel BB’s or another type of weight in the whip’s core in order to make the whip heavier.
-This is because nylon is much lighter than its leather counterpart, and a heavy whip often cracks easier than a lighter one does.
+A whip is shot-loaded/lead-loaded if the maker has put steel BB’s or another type of weight in the whip’s core in order to make the whip heavier.
+In the past, heavier whips were favoured rather than lighter ones because they felt easier to crack.
 On the other hand, lighter whips move through the air faster than heavier ones, and are easier to volley.
 For these reasons, shot-loading your whip depends entirely on personal preference.
 In general, assume your maker knows best.

 While this question is typically more relevant for nylon whips because of paracord’s multiple colours, leather can also be dyed different colours to suit the whip cracker’s needs.
 Obviously, colour makes no real difference in how the whip operates, but it can make a difference for performers and others who want their whip to be seen.